By: Marilyn L. Davis

 - Spending another holiday in jail

-After we went around the room, the young man realized that there were many more answers that personalized ‘sick and tired’ and that there just might be more to the slogans than he initially understood.
+After we went around the room, the young man realized that there were many more answers that personalized ‘sick and tired of being sick and tired’ and that there just might be more to the slogans than he initially understood.

-One young man finally said, “I’m not being sarcastic, Ms. Marilyn, but I could probably teach a parrot to quote the slogans, but like you always say, “How much does the parrot know?”
+One young man finally said, “I’m not being sarcastic, Ms. Marilyn, but I could probably teach a parrot to quote the slogans.”

-Another group member said that he used the slogans as a way of sounding like he belonged, and that when he repeated it, people would nod their heads in agreement, but now he questioned whether they knew what they meant.
-He decided that the slogans were only beneficial if you understood the meaning behind the phrase and he wondered how many people were quoting them to look good or knowledgeable to others.
+Another group member said that he used the slogans as a way of sounding like he belonged and that when he repeated it, people would nod their heads in agreement, but now he questioned whether they knew what they meant.

 Then we decided to look at the slogans and see if we understood its implication.
-You can discover if you are only repeating something that sounds good.
-Do you ever:
+You can discover if you are only repeating something that sounds good by asking yourself, do you ever:

 - Question why anyone is asking you for further clarification?

-- Use these slogans when you think they are the acceptable answer?
+- Use these slogans when you think they are the accepted answer?